adigavhane1013/AI-REMINDER-AGENT/README.md

 # AI Reminder Agent

-An AI-powered reminder scheduling agent built using n8n, Google Gemini, and Google Calendar.
+AI Reminder Agent is an automation workflow built using n8n, Google Gemini, and Google Calendar.
-The system converts natural language messages into structured reminders and automatically creates calendar events.
+It converts natural language reminder requests into scheduled Google Calendar events automatically.

-This project demonstrates how LLMs can be used in real-world workflow automation instead of toy demos.
+This project demonstrates practical use of LLMs in workflow automation.

 ---